New Construction Homes In Northern VA

 Here we built a fully custom home in Fairfax City.
 I was 15 years old, and we all did some work.
 Mostly, I did the manual labor and let the more skilled workers do finishes.

-But I had my first front row seat to the day-to-day building of a fully custom home.
-Much of the foundation of the old home was kept, which can be a good option and budget friendly.
+But I had my first front row seat to the step-by-step daily construction of a fully custom home.
+Much of the foundation of the old home was kept, which made it budget friendly not having to pour a new foundation.

-Living in a home that you watch being built offers a satisfaction and connection that is unmatched.
+Living in a home that you watch being built offers a satisfaction and connection to your space that is unmatched by a resale.

 A decade later, I started helping others experience that same satisfaction.